Zuul86/personalsite/src/pages/2018-02-19-gatsby-static-site/index.md

 ## What is GraphQL

-[GraphQL](http://graphql.org/) is a language for queriing APIs of various kinds.
+[GraphQL](http://graphql.org/) is a language for describing APIs of various kinds.
 In the context of Gatsby, it creates an interface between your data sources and your static site.
 For the purpose of building a blog I'm using it to query my markdown files and build my static blog pages.
 Gatsby has a fantasic live IDE built in for creating queries.
 It can be found as follows.

 ```html
 http://localhost:8000/___graphql